University officials push back at proposal to refund tuition for online classes

 TOPEKA, Kan.
-(KSNT)— Kansas lawmakers are considering a proposal that would require universities to return tuition to students for days they were not in class due to the pandemic.
+(KSNW) – Kansas lawmakers are considering a proposal that would require universities to return tuition to students for days they were not in class due to the pandemic.

 Higher education officials testified to lawmakers in a House Appropriations Committee on Thursday, with some citing significant losses from reduced tuition and decreased enrollment.